sdcondon/FlUnit/README.md

 [![NuGet version (FlUnit)](https://img.shields.io/nuget/v/FlUnit.svg?style=flat-square)](https://www.nuget.org/packages/FlUnit/) [![NuGet downloads (FlUnit)](https://img.shields.io/nuget/dt/FlUnit.svg?style=flat-square)](https://www.nuget.org/packages/FlUnit/)

 A test framework in which tests are defined using a fluent builder.
-Includes a very basic VSTest adapter which records each assertion in a separate result of the test.
+Includes a VSTest adapter for running tests in Visual Studio or with `dotnet test`, which records each assertion in a separate result of the test.

 ## Usage Guidance